gio-js/xfsm/README.md

   * porting on at least 2 main prog. languages (c#, java)
   * excellent error handling
   * states transitions will be defined by the business logic (at runtime) during the item elaboration
-  * provide a web statistics dashboard (ie: tot. number of elements, amount of elements based on current status, last errors, ecc...)
+  * provide a web statistics dashboard (ie: tot. number of elements, amount of elements by status, last errors, ecc...)
   * provide a rest api interface which provides the same statistics as above and add some interationcs features (ie. add new elements, retrieve a specific element, etc.)
 ## Restrictions
   * Collection items must be of the same complex type